nenadpnc/cl-editor/README.md

 // saveRange and restoreRange are useful when making custom actions
 // that demands that focus is shifted from editor to, for example, modal window.
 ```
-* There are also built in svelte methods like get, set, observe, fire, destroy.
-* You can check them out at [https://svelte.technology/guide](https://svelte.technology/guide)
 * For list of available _**exec**_ command visit [https://codepen.io/netsi1964/pen/QbLLG](https://codepen.io/netsi1964/pen/QbLLGW)
 ```js
 // Events